Archives For: 2011

 Presented by Dr. Paul Demers on November 28, 2011 at the Canadian Cancer Research Conference.

+In progress.
 This study will evaluate the associations between polybrominated diphenyl ether (PBDE) exposure and the risk of breast cancer in young women.

 The International Agency for Research on Cancer, 2012.

+Completed.
 Our goal is to raise awareness of shiftwork as a probable cancer risk factor, and identify practical interventions that can be used in workplaces to reduce the negative health effects of shiftwork.